Components included in the Conversion are:

 The 1911 is our most popular .460 Rowland® Conversion.
-Just replace your old barrel and recoil spring assembly with our Mighty .460 Rowland® parts and enjoy your very own…
+Just replace your old barrel and recoil spring assembly with our Mighty .460 Rowland® parts and enjoy True .44 Magnum Power from your reliable 1911 pistol!

 DON’T HAVE YOUR 1911 YET?